THE PREMIER MARKETPLACE FOR JEWELRY

 Hoop Earrings: Ancient Origins

 The first thing to note is that earrings have been around since ancient times.
 They also became popular throughout many cultures in the ancient world.
-Hoop earrings made their debut in areas around Mesopotamia.
-Historians say Sumerian women wore the first gold hoop earrings around 2500 BCE.
+It isn’t clear who invented hoop earrings exactly, but according to historians, this accessory made their debut in areas around Mesopotamia.
+Sumerian women wore the first gold hoop earrings around 2500 BCE.
 Concurrently, the ancient peoples of the African civilization, Nubia (now Sudan), were some of the first people in the world to wear hoops.

-Over time, hoops were ingrained into culture and tradition.
+Over time, hoops became ingrained into various cultures and traditions.
 They made a debut in Egyptian culture around 1500 BCE.
 What made this accessory so widely and universally beloved?
 Some believed hoop earrings symbolized wealth, while others wore them to emphasize beauty.

 Supported by rich symbolism, hoop earrings eventually made their way into other parts of the world.
-Greek goldsmiths started to make hoop earrings in the first millennium, BCE.
-Etruscan goldsmiths weren’t far behind.
+Greek goldsmiths started to make hoop earrings in the first millennium BCE, with Etruscan goldsmiths quickly following through.
 The Greeks and Etruscans created their own variation, which they considered a sign of wealth and prosperity.
-Both cultures took pride in combining accessory with art while conceptualizing their rendition of this beloved jewelry.
-Each set featured intricate designs and embellishments like beads, gemstones and flowers.
+Both cultures took pride in combining hoops with art while conceptualizing their rendition of this beloved jewelry.
+Each set featured intricate designs and embellishments like beads, gemstones, and flowers.

-Soon, hoop earrings infiltrated the expanding and dominating the Roman Empire.
-At first, these earrings were not welcome in Roman culture.
+Soon, hoop earrings infiltrated the expanding and dominating Roman Empire.
+Initially, they were not widely accepted in Roman society as they started as accessories for the lower class.
 However, hoop earrings became a popular accessory among men and women as the empire grew.
 Even Julius Caesar, arguably Rome’s most famous leader, wore hoops when he ruled the empire.
 “Veni, Vidi, Vici”?
 In the case of hoop earrings, it would seem so!

 As Rome’s influence in the ancient world declined, other forms of hoop earrings emerged.
-Byzantine hoops became popular among ancient cultures.
-These hoops were plain gold with pearl pendants hung on chains — an unmistakable trend in the ancient world.
+Byzantine hoops became popular among ancient cultures, featuring plain gold designs with pearl pendants hung on chains — an unmistakable trend in the ancient world.

 Middle Ages/Renaissance: A Decline In Hoop Fashion

 There are a few accounts of royal people wearing earrings in the European Middle Ages.
-However, it’s widely agreed that earrings, in general, fell out of style during this time in Europe.
+However, it’s widely agreed that earrings fell out of style during this time.
 Some speculate it was because of high-collared fashion and the hairstyles of the time.

 Earrings didn’t make a comeback in European culture until the 1500s when the much-desired lightness of the Renaissance resurrected jovial fashion trends.
 Still, many Europeans favored either clasp earrings or pear-shaped pendants.